RDrzewowski/The_Lonely_Adventure/README.md

 # The_Lonely_Adventure
-A console rpg made for fun and training.
+A console rpg made in C++ for fun and training.